-Several research projects, including basic research have been conducted so far at the IFS, which have yielded promising formulations of BFBFs for tea, rice, maize, vegetables, strawberry, potato and floriculture crops.
-After extensive research conducted in collaboration with the Tea Research Institute of Sri Lanka, Biofilm-T, the BFBF for tea has now been commercialized in the country by Lanka Bio Fertilizers (Pvt) Ltd. It was distributed to about 10,000 acres of tea cultivation during 2014.
+Several research projects, including basic research, have been conducted so far at the IFS, which have yielded promising formulations of BFBFs for tea, rice, maize, vegetables, strawberry, potato and floriculture crops.
+After extensive research conducted in collaboration with the Tea Research Institute of Sri Lanka, Biofilm-T, the BFBF for tea has now been commercialized in the country by Lanka Bio-Fertilizers (Pvt) Ltd. It was distributed to about 10,000 acres of tea cultivation during 2014.
 This can cut down 50% of chemical fertilizers used in tea cultivation.
-This biofertiliser technology is now being extended to other crops in agriculture and the plantations.
+This fertilizer technology is now being extended to other crops in agriculture and the plantations.
 It is hoped that this can save billions of rupees in foreign exchange by reducing fertilizer imports to the country reduce pollution and also the environment.

 With the aim to establish scientific bases for a healthy human life, we are conducting extensive research in the field of nutritional biochemistry using in vivo and in vitro assays.
 This project focuses on various aspects of functional and nutritional properties of foods and covers a wide area like bioactivity of food, bioavailability of food, food safety, and functional food product development.
-Studies are aimed for pinpointing the beneficial properties of naturally available food sources and in the context of selection of these commodities in food processing, agriculture and medicine.
+Studies are aimed at pinpointing the beneficial properties of naturally available food sources and in the context of selection of these commodities in food processing, agriculture, and medicine.

 Research activities of the Natural Product Project have been focused on the chemistry and bioactivity of secondary metabolites from plants, fungi (including endophytic fungi) and edible fruits of Sri Lanka.
 Another area of research has been the identification of polyphenols found in tea, fruits and edible spices using Liquid Chromatography-Mass Spectrometry (LC-MS).
 The overall objective of these projects is the identification bioactive extracts and compounds from natural sources, as potential resources for control of human and plant diseases.

 The bioactivities of extracts and compounds are assessed using bioassays such as 2,2’-diphenyl-1picrylhydrazyl [DPPH] radical scavenging assay to detect the presence of natural antioxidants; the brine shrimp (Artemia salina) lethality assay to detect cytotoxicity lettuce (Lactuca sativa) seed germination assay to detect the presence of phytotoxic and allelopathic compounds and TLC bioautography method to detect the presence of antifungal compounds.

-The accidental discovery of the first antibiotic Penicillin from the mould Penicillium notatum led to the age of antibiotics and research on fungal metabolites.
+The accidental discovery of the first antibiotic Penicillin from the mold Penicillium notatum led to the age of antibiotics and research on fungal metabolites.
 Some endophytic fungal strains produce natural products that are either identical or closely related to those produced by the host plant.
 Taxol, an anti-cancer drug obtained from the Pacific Yew tree Taxus brevifolia, was also produced by the endophytic fungus Taxomyces andreanae from the bark of T. brevifolia.
 Isolation of endophytic fungal strains from some Sri Lankan fruits (F. indica, Musa sp., seeds of Pouteria campechiana) and leaves of allelopathic plants has resulted in the isolation of some unusual bioactive metabolites.
 Compounds isolated from the leaves of Aspergillus niger included polyketide naphthopyrones rubrofurarin, foncesin, aurosperone, fonsecinone A and also ergosterol.
-Studies on metabolites produced by the Ambrosia fungus Monacrosporium ambrosium, ectosymbiotic fungus of the Shothole borer beetle (Xyleborus fornicatus) of tea, are in progress.
+Studies on metabolites produced by the Ambrosia fungus Monacrosporium ambrosium, an ectosymbiotic fungus of the Shothole borer beetle (Xyleborus fornicatus) of tea, are in progress.